I flew aboard a WestJet flight to Toronto seated behind a Pomeranian whose balls are different sizes.

 You’ve probably forgotten about the Pomeranian by now.
 Well, so had I. It was stuffed in its carrier, which was then stuff under a seat – a perfect place for a Pomeranian (Editor’s Note: Kidding!
 Remember, I had a Pomeranian!
 And why am I saying “editor’s note”?
 The writer is the editor is the publisher is the IT guy.).
 Regardless, nary a yap did it utter.
 Apparently, the dog likes people, but isn’t keen on being touched by anyone but its owners.
 It’s a showdog … it’s [expletive delete] hair falls out.

-By the way, Toronto Pearson International Airport is a real-deal international airport.
+Toronto Pearson International Airport is a real-deal international airport.
 You’ll see Cathay Pacific, China Southern Airlines, Lufthansa, Air Transat, Icelandair and many other airlines headed to places all around the globe.

 Soon, I was on my way to downtown Toronto to find the Holiday Inn Toronto Downtown Center.
 From there, I set off on-foot to get some first impressions of Toronto.